If you’re wondering whether your therapist is working for you, you can check out these tips to see if they’re the right fit.

 A therapist should not take on a client who’s a friend, family member, or someone with whom they have a close personal relationship.
 This limits the therapist’s ability to practice objectively.

-Marriage and family therapist Jenny Wright of Roseville, California, explains that “when a clinician starts to make exceptions to these standards, that’s an issue.
+Marriage and family therapist Jenny Wright-Hewitt of Nevada, Missouri, explains that “when a clinician starts to make exceptions to these standards, that’s an issue.

 “Accepting gifts, making exceptions for their ‘favorite clients,’ oversharing, or becoming too friendly with clients are just a few examples of a clinician being unethical,” she says.

 Wright adds that clinicians’ personal standards aren’t discussed enough and should be.
 “As a clinician, you should never do your job impaired by substances, perform therapy when you are not emotionally capable to, and you should be mindful to take care of yourself and your needs.”